xemarap/koladapy/README.md

 [![Python Versions](https://img.shields.io/badge/python-3.7%20%7C%203.8%20%7C%203.9%20%7C%203.10%20%7C%203.11%20%7C%203.12%20%7C%203.13-blue)](#)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

+**Note:** This is an independent project and is not associated with Kolada.

 ## About Kolada

 Kolada is a database containing key performance indicators (KPIs) for Swedish municipalities and regions.
 This wrapper provides a simple interface to search for KPIs, download data, and work with the results in Pandas DataFrames.